Ukraine and Russia: a crisis for the world

 The economic damage is already starting to be felt worldwide with a growing realisation that there are likely to be long-lasting impacts.
 The world could be facing a combination of higher energy and food prices, weaker economic growth and rising inflation.

 Economic crime is of increasing concern to government, business and other organisations, made more urgent by the crisis in Ukraine and the imposition of sanctions against Russia and Belarus.
-The UK government has brought forward the introduction of its draft Economic Crime (Transparency and Enforcement) Bill in response to the events in Ukraine.
+The UK parliament passed the Economic Crime (Transparency and Enforcement) Act in March 2022 in response to the events in Ukraine.

 The UK's National Cyber Security Centre has advised all organisations to act following Russia’s attack on Ukraine.
 It recommends that organisations should follow NCSC advice and act on improving their resilience with the cyber threat heightened.
 ICAEW's own cyber security hub contains advice, articles and webinars for finance professionals.